 “The universe screams.
-The concrete shows the violence with which it was hit like a wall.
+The concrete records the violence that’s hit it like a wall.
 The concrete cries.
-The grass groans under the animal teeth: And Man?
+The grass groans under the animal teeth.
+And Man?
 What can we say of man?”

-The world is a suffering spread out, on display.
-At its origin, there is: a knot of suffering.
+The world is suffering spread out, on display.
+At its origin, there is a knot of suffering.
 All existence is an expansion and a crushing.
-All things suffer, until they are.
-The nothing vibrates with suffering, until it arrives at being: in an abject paroxysm.
+All things suffer until they are.
+Nothingness vibrates with suffering, until it arrives at being: in an abject paroxysm.

-Beings diversify and complexify themselves, without losing their primary nature.
-At a certain level of consciousness, the cry becomes manifest [se produit].
-Poetry is derived from this.
-Articulated language, as well.
+Beings diversify and complexify themselves, without losing their first nature.
+At a certain level of consciousness, the cry becomes manifest.
+Poetry derives from this.
+Articulated language, likewise.

-The first poetic procedure consists in going back to the origin.
+The first poetic process consists in going back to the origin.
 Namely: to suffering.

 The modes of suffering are important; they are not essential.
-All suffering is good; any suffering is useful; all pain bears its fruits; every misery is a universe.
+All suffering is good; all suffering is useful; all suffering bears its fruits; every suffering is a universe.

 Henry is one year old.
-He lies on the ground, his diapers are soiled; he bawls.
-His mother passes by and returns, clacking her heels on the paved part, looking for her bra and skirt.
+He lies on the floor, his diapers are soiled; he bawls.
+His mother passes by and returns, clacking her heels on the tiled section, looking for her bra and skirt.
 She’s rushing to get to her date tonight.
-This little thing covered in shit, who stirs with agitation on the tiled floor, exasperates her.
+This little thing covered in shit, who stirs with agitation on the tiles, exasperates her.
 She starts shouting herself.
-Henry shrieks with a vengeance [de plus belle].
+Henry shrieks with renewed vigor.
 Then she leaves.

 Henry is well on his way to a career as a poet.

 Mark is two.
 His father is about to die of cancer in the hospital.
 This sort of worn-out machinery, with some tubes in the mouth and some drips, that’s his dad.
 Only his look is alive; they express pain and fear.
 Mark suffers too.
 He is also afraid.
 He loves his dad.
 And at the same time he starts to long for his father to die, and to feel guilty about it.